gurdjieff-finland/gurdjieff-finland.github.io/index_en.md

 title: Gurdjieff Society of Finland SGS ry
 navi: Home
 ---
+ATTENTION!
+Upcoming on Wednesday 21 October: WHAT IS MISSING IN MY INNER LIFE?
+- virtual public meeting in Zoom (see more info at the page "Public meetings").

+If you are interested, please send email to gurdjieffsocietyfinland@gmail.com and you will receive the information needed for participation few days before the event.

+---

 Since 2001, groups in Helsinki and other cities in Finland have been trying to put the approach of G. I. Gurdjieff into practice.
 Groups have been established